Skip to main

 • Supervisors and leadership

-Employees may also submit questions at any time to servicepartnership@uky.edu
+You can send questions at any time to servicepartnership@uky.edu

 What is the main goal of this initiative?